 Tapping Guinness requires Nitrogen and a different regulator.
 You can either use a Nitrogen Regulator or a CO2 regulator with a Nitrogen Tank Adapter.

 To tap multiple kegs, a distribution bar is required like the CO2 Distribution Manifold, which can hold up to nine outlets.
 This bar will distribute pressure evenly throughout the various beers.
 If each keg requires a different pressure, you’ll simply need a secondary regulator.
 Equipped with individual pressure gauges, we offer secondary regulators that can run up to five kegs off one gas tank.

 To keep pressure maintained at the correct level, you must make sure you find the right PSI (pounds per sq. in.).
 For CO2 tanks, the pressure should rest between 10-15 PSI and for Nitrogen tanks, it should be around 30-40 PSI.
 Also, don't forget to keep your air tank upright.
 Otherwise, you could damage your regulator and temporarily halt your draft system.

 We know the selection for draft beer regulators can be confusing, so we’re here to help.
-Check out our handy troubleshooting guide if you’re not sure what parts you need for your home dispensing system.
+Check out our handy troubleshooting guide if you’re not sure what parts you need for your kegerator or home dispensing system.
 Bar owners and installers should check out our commercial draft systems installation page, where we will help you plan, design, and install every bit of your bar’s multi-tap beer dispensing system.